 This guide provides a centralized link to data and resources available to University of Arizona faculty, staff, and students, as well as for the public.
 If you have any questions or special request for data, help with your GIS, or maps please use the contact links for library personnel on the left side of the page.

-Ben Hickson with the UA Library will be hosting drop-in hours every second Thursday in the iSpace Lab beginning April 6th.
-Drop on by from 9 to 11am to learn more about GIS, get help with your GIS projects, or just to talk shop.
+Starting on May 24th we will be hosting drop-in hours every Wednesday this Summer from 9-11am in the iSpace Lab .
+Stop by to learn more about GIS, get help with your GIS-related projects, or just to talk shop.

-The iSpace Lab is located in the Scienec and Engineering Library, Room 212:
+The iSpace Lab is located in the Science and Engineering Library, Room 212: